-Terry Gess is a studio potter in the Blue Ridge Mountains of Western North Carolina.
+Terry Gess is a Studio Potter in the Blue Ridge Mountains of Western North Carolina.

-His formal education includes study at the Cleveland Institute of Art, Southern Illinois University at Edwardsville, and Penland School of Crafts.
+His education includes study at the Cleveland Institute of Art, Southern Illinois University at Edwardsville, and Penland School of Crafts.

 Upon completion of his Masters degree, Terry Gess received the prestigious three-year Artist Residency at Penland School of Crafts.